uzyn/ethereum-webpack-example-dapp/README.md

 ## Additional notes

-1. web3-loader can be further configured, for example to reuse a deployed contract instead of reploying at every build.
+1. web3-loader can be further configured, for example to reuse a deployed contract instead of redeploying at every build.
 See [web3-loader's README](https://github.com/uzyn/web3-loader) for more details.

 1. Similarly for [solc-loader](https://github.com/uzyn/solc-loader).